 So, here’s what you need to know:

 Illegal – Not Prescription – Drugs

 Truck drivers have to take drug tests pre-employment for the following:

 - Opioids (Codeine, Morphine, Heroin, Hydrocodone, Hydromorphone, Oxycodone, Oxymorphone)

 - Amphetamines (Amphetamine, Methamphetamine, MDMA, MDA)

-Because you test positive for any of the drugs, you may be void from using any commercial motor vehicles.
+Because you test positive for any of the drugs, you may be void from using any commercial motor vehicles to haul loads.
 It’s significant to understand that while marijuana use has been made legal in many states, it does remain illegal to use on a federal level.

 On the other hand, there are some medications that could be legally given to you.

 However, some medications are said by the U.S. Department of Transportation as acceptable prescirption drugs.
 On the list are various drugs, however.